code-null/versioning/README.md

 There are no specific rules, for when to move from one stage to another.
 It is recommended to define in advance which features or contents must be present to consider it a new development stage.

 For non-coding projects this part might not be relevant, but if used it must follow the same rules,

-### **Optional Parameters**

-These optional parameters can be anything that makes sense for that project.
-For further differentiation numbers or letters can be added, separated by a dash or a dot.
-They still need to follow the basic rule of always increasing and resetting when a higher part is increased.
-However in which cases these change, can be freely defined.
-Those rules must be documented in the README.

 ## **Version Examples**